 Posttraumatic stress disorder occurs following exposure to a terrifying, stressful, or frightening event or after prolonged traumatic experience.
 Types of events that can lead to the development of PTSD include:

-- Exposure to organized violence: Being a refuge, kidnapped, or civilian in a war zone
+- Exposure to organized violence: being a refuge, kidnapping victim, or civilian in a war zone

-- Participation in organized violence: Military combat exposure, witnessing death or serious injury, discovering dead bodies, accidentally or purposefully causing death or serious injury to others
+- Participation in organized violence: military combat exposure or exposure to gang violence, witnessing death or serious injury, discovering dead bodies, accidentally or purposefully causing death or serious injury to others

 Vulnerability is influenced both by the characteristics of the individual as well as those of the event.
-Traumas that are intentional have been found to be more closely associated with PTSD than those that are unintentional or nonassaultive.
+Traumas that are intentional have been found to be more closely associated with PTSD than those that are unintentional or nonassaultive (Sareen, 2020).

 PTSD and Military Personnel

-The occurrence of PTSD following combat injury has been correlated strongly with the extent of the injury and with the occurrence and severity of a traumatic brain injury.
-Almost 50% of soldiers with traumatic brain injury meet the criteria for a diagnosis of PTSD (Sareen, 2017).
+PTSD occurring after combat injury develops over several months and correlates with the extent of injury and the occurrence and severity of traumatic brain injury.
+Nearly 50% of soldiers with combat-related traumatic brain injury met criteria for PTSD (Sareen, 2020).